mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/quick-start-http.md

 `spec.domain` is the domain to bind this API to.
 This enforces domain matching for client requests.

-In thiis example, requests to `httpbin.tyk.io` will be proxied to upstream URL `http://httpbin.org`
+In this example, requests to `httpbin.tyk.io` will be proxied to upstream URL `http://httpbin.org`

 ```yaml {hl_lines=["10-10"],linenos=false}
 apiVersion: tyk.tyk.io/v1alpha1